nblumhardt/serilog-wiki/Provided-Sinks.md

     .CreateLogger();
 ```

-As elmah is primarily used for error tracking, the default LogEventLevel is set to Error.
-You can override this, but not all the data on the site is filled in as not all the serilog properties can be matched.
+As elmah.io is primarily used for error tracking, the default level is set to `Error`.
+You can override this, but not all the data on the site is filled in as not all the Serilog properties can be matched.

 _Keep in mind that Elmah.io is a commercial service._